mixpanel/docs/pages/docs/data-pipelines/integrations/azure-blob-storage.md

 }
 ```

 If the above step is successful, go to the Azure.
-Navigate to a blob storage container of your choice and assign the “Storage Blob Data Contributor” to the Service Principal from above.
+Navigate to a blob storage container of your choice and assign the "Storage Blob Data Contributor" to the Service Principal from above.

 Mixpanel needs the `clientId`, `clientSecret`, and `tenantId` to access the blob container as the Service Principal.
 You must provide the blob account name, container name, and (optional) path prefix you want to choose for the export.